 After 15 minutes of processing, I’m left with the following image.

-The script did a pretty good job at removing the people, however if you examine the image closely you’ll see there’s some ghosting in shot — a few people and limbs haven’t been completely removed.
-For example:
+The script did a pretty good job at removing the people, but if you examine the image closely, you’ll see there’s some ghosting in the shot.
+A few people and limbs haven’t been completely removed: